MinaFoundation/helm-charts/mina-staking-ledgers-orchestrator/README.md

 # Mina Staking Ledger Orchestrator

-mina-staking-ledgers-orchestrator is a tools that generate Mina Staking Ledgers, Publish them on S3 and Mina Payout Data Provider API.
+mina-staking-ledgers-orchestrator is a tools that generate Mina Staking Ledgers, and publish them on S3 and Mina Payout Data Provider API.

 ## TL;DR